Would the most innovative toy of the bunch, the Zalo Queen Set, live up to the luxurious image that Zalo is trying to project?

 Then, there’s something called “Scene Mode,” which offers an array of irritatingly patterned options, punctuated by lots of starts and stops.
 (Clearly transgressing against the First Commandment of Vibrator Patterns.)
 There’s also Music Mode, which requires one to access something called the “ZALO Music Library.”
 You’ll have to forgive me at this point for not caring enough about those possibilities to bother figuring out how to get into said music library.
 Like most folks, I just want more steady vibration options.

-Finally, I want to note that the Zalo app doesn’t work anywhere in the world, only within 30 feet of the physical toy, so don’t expect to have anyone control your Zalo vibe from afar à la We-Vibe Rave, We-Vibe Sync, or Lovense Lush.
+Finally, I want to note that the Zalo app doesn’t work anywhere in the world, only within 30 feet of the physical toy, so don’t expect to have anyone control your Zalo vibe from afar à la Ohmibod Esca 2, Lovense Lush, or We-Vibe Sync.

 On the “Noise-Free Operation”